 Madonna said it but I’ve been saying it for years.
 Why don’t we still not see it?
 Here’s her rant.

-I was at a book fair yesterday and, for fun, I pointed to my sign and asked people what they thought it meant.
-(If you can’t see it, in the lower left corner of this photo, it says, “Fiction for People Who Weren’t Born Yesterday.”)
-Told ’em I was doing market research.
+I was at a book fair recently, and just for fun, I’d I pointed to my sign (“Fiction for People Who Weren’t Born Yesterday”) and ask people what they thought it meant.
+I told them I was doing market research.
 To my delight, some laughed out loud.
 They loved the concept.

 Others were way more reticent – they explained it every way they could without using the word “old.”
 A couple of old people even told me I should change it, because it “sounds old.”
 “I think it’ll turn people off,” said one old woman.